dylanvanh/portfolio/src/content/blog/bnpl.md

 ### TX2 (Loan Transaction)

-Created by the platform, this transaction spends TX1's output and distributes funds to all parties:
+Created by the protocol, this transaction spends TX1's output and distributes funds to all parties:

 ```
 Inputs:                         Outputs: